eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the agent receives a `WorkloadOperation` to update a workload, and the workload state of all delete dependencies of the old workload are fulfilling their `DeleteCondition`, then the agent shall delete the old workload immediately without enqueuing it.
+When the agent receives a `WorkloadOperation` to update a workload and the workload is an inter-workload dependency of at least one other workload and the workload has fulfilled `DeleteCondition`s, then the agent shall delete the workload immediately.

-Rationale: The agent shall delete an updated workload with fulfilled delete conditions immediately to prevent the old workload from existing on the Runtime for a long period of time until the create of the new workload can be executed.
+Rationale: With default update strategy `AT_MOST_ONCE` the agent shall delete an updated workload with fulfilled delete conditions immediately.
+This prevents the old workload from existing on the Runtime for a long period of time until the create of the new workload can be executed.

 Tags: